You are at the top of the page

 By Henry VIII’s reign, the price of fresh meat had fallen sufficiently.
 When it was available, the average Tudor family could afford it.

 The century before, poorer families would have rarely enjoyed meat, eating a diet of stewed vegetables and pulses.
-But the norm for 'average' people in the Tudor period was stored or preserved meat – fresh meat was the luxury of the court.
+But the norm for 'average' people in the Tudor period was stored or preserved meat – regular fresh meat was the luxury of the court.

-The quantities of meat procured for the royal court in one year during Elizabeth I's reign included:
+One surviving reference for the quantities of meat procured for the royal court in one year during Elizabeth I's reign included:

 • 8,200 sheep